 - Stress: Stress at work can affect your energy levels and cause fatigue in the afternoon.
 What's more, stress can negatively affect the quality of sleep you get at night.

 - Unbalanced Diets: Preparing meals loaded with sugar and carbohydrates can increase your sugar levels which causes drowsiness.

 - Circadian Rhythm Disruption: The circadian cycle dictates how your body adjusts when you're alert or tired.
 Light exposure and irregular sleep patterns can affect your circadian rhythm.

 If you experience excess fatigue or the extreme need to take a nap daily, there might be other root reasons that might require expert advice.

 Tips on How to get past the Afternoon Slump

 Although there are various causes for sleepiness in the afternoon, there are actions you can implement that will help you from drowsiness at this time:

-- Take a walk outside: Being exposed to some sunlight can combat the afternoon slump and increase the quality of your night sleep.
-Take a couple of minutes, step outside, maybe take a walk into the light, or if you prefer, you can buy a light therapy lamp.
+- Take a walk outside: Being exposed to some sunlight can combat the afternoon slump and increase the quality of your night's sleep.
+Take a couple of minutes, step outside, and maybe take a walk into the light, or if you prefer, you can buy a light therapy lamp.

 - Lie down for a while or take a nap: If it's possible, you can take a nap for around 15 – 45 minutes after you've taken your lunch.
 This short nap time can minimize drowsiness and make you more energetic and alert.